What are my rights?

 In BC, liens are registered in the personal property registry in Victoria.
 For $10, you can search for liens, as long as you have the car’s VIN (vehicle identification number).

 You can get Canada-wide lien information, which includes BC results, by ordering a CARFAX vehicle history report.

 Liens are attached to a vehicle, not to its owner.
 If you buy a vehicle with a lien on it and the previous owner doesn't pay a debt, the vehicle can be repossessed (taken away from you).

 If you’re still not sure at this stage, get an independent, licensed mechanic to give the vehicle a detailed inspection.

 As a consumer, it’s your right to have an independent inspection.
 The seller may ask you to leave a deposit or sign an offer to purchase prior to having the car inspected.
 You can insist that any deposit you make be refundable.
-And be sure any documentation you sign says you aren’t bound to buy the car if you don’t like what the inspection turns up.
+And be sure any documentation you sign says you aren’t bound or required to buy the car if you don’t like what the inspection turns up.

 The next step

 Ready to buy?